Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Viewing the Values in Memory.

-2. Put a Stop statement immediately below the USA, Washington D.C.
-Add statement.
+2. Insert a Stop statement immediately below the text USA, Washington, D.C.
+Add a statement.

 3. Select the Locals Window option from the View Menu.

-4. Click somewhere within the Code and press F5 to Run the Code.
+4. Click anywhere in the Code, and press the F5 key to run the Code.

 The Program pauses at the Stop statement.

-Check the Locals Window, Click on the plus symbol in [+]d and view the contents.
-It shows only the Key Values and Item values are not visible.
+Check the Locals Window, click the plus symbol in [+] d, and view the contents.
+It shows only the Key Values, and the Item values are not visible.

-Press F5 Key again to continue executing the Code.
+Press the F5 Key again to continue executing the Code.

-Enter a Country Name from the displayed list and then press Enter Key or Click OK Command Button to display the selected Country’s Capital.
+Enter a Country Name from the displayed list and then press the Enter Key or click the OK Command Button to display the selected Country’s Capital.

-You can type, the country name in Upper-Case/Lower-Case or in mixed form.
-The compare mode setting at the beginning of the Code will take care of comparing the Key value entered by you with the list of keys in Dictionary Object.
+You can type the country name in uppercase, lowercase, or in mixed form.
+The compare mode setting at the beginning of the code takes care of comparing the Key value entered with the list of keys in the Dictionary Object.

 How it Works.

 Let us review the code.
-Since I have already added the Microsoft Scripting Runtime File into my selected list of VBA Library files, I could declare the variable d as a Dictionary Object, as we did with the Collection Object.
+Since I have already added the Microsoft Scripting Runtime file to my selected list of VBA Library files, I could declare the variable d as a Dictionary Object, as we did with the Collection Object.
 Declared a few other required Variables as well.

 The statement Set d = New Dictionary instantiates the Dictionary in memory as Object d.

-The d.CompareMode determines how the given Key Value is compared with the existing list of Keys in memory for retrieving/replacing Item (Element) or Key-Value.
+The d.CompareMode determines how the given Key Value is compared with the existing list of Keys in memory to retrieve, replace an Item, or a Key-Value.

-The Syntax Comment line indicates how to add an item in the Dictionary Object as its Element.
+The Syntax Comment line indicates how to add an item to the Dictionary Object as its Element.

-In Dictionary Object, the Key is the first parameter and the Item second.
-Both Key, and Item Parameters are mandatory and separated by a Comma.
+In the Dictionary Object, the Key is the first parameter and the Item is the second.
+Both Key and Item Parameters are mandatory and separated by a Comma.

-In Collection Object, the order of both these parameters is reversed.
-The first Parameter is Item and the second Parameter Key is Optional.
+In the Collection Object, the order of both these parameters is reversed.
+The first Parameter is Item, and the second Parameter, Key, is Optional.

-The d.Add the statement, and check whether the given key already exists in the Dictionary Object first, if it does, then give out an error message: ‘This key is already associated with an element of this Collection’.
+The d.Add the statement, and check whether the given key already exists in the Dictionary Object first; if it does, display an error message: ‘This key is already associated with an element of this Collection’.
 The key values must be unique.

 If CompareMode=1, then the variants of the name ‘Nancy’, ‘nancy’, ‘NaNcY’ are all referring to the same Key NANCY or nancy.

-If CompareMode=0 (Binary Compare) then all the above three names are different Keys.
+If CompareMode=0 (Binary Compare), then all three names are different Keys.

-When the Add method finds that the Key value given doesn’t match with the existing Keys the new Key is added to the Item Value to the Dictionary Object.
+When the Add method finds that the specified Key value doesn’t match any existing Keys, the new Key is added to the Item Value in the Dictionary Object.

 The Key Value can be of any Data Type except Variant, Array, or Object.
-Stick with one type of key value for all Items, not a mix of different data types.
+Stick with one Key value Type for all Items, not a mix of different data types.

 We have read the Key Values alone using the For Each mKeys In d.Keys statement to create a list of Keys for the InputBox Menu.
 The d.Keys statement creates a 0-based Array of Key Values.
 You can create a separate Array of Key Values with the following statement: